mayugechief/java_webapp/README.md

 - HelloSpringMVC: A basic demo that uses Spring MVC for the web tier and and also uses Spring's `JdbcTemplate` with the `EYMySQL` datasource
 - HelloPostgres: HelloJNDI, but updated to use Postgresql JNDI name `EYPostgresql`
 - HelloMemcached: A basic memcached demo, showing how to configure a spymemcached client, set and get objects
+- HelloRedis: A basic redis demo, showing how to configure a jedis client, set and get objects

 along with an ant configuration file (build.xml) to build the sample .war files.